Owning shares in a real estate investment trust (REIT) is one way to passively invest in real estate without directly owning property.

 Factors moving REIT values

-To price real estate in any interest rate regime, you need to understand that its evaluation is based on capitalization (cap) rates – which vary greatly over an extended period of time.
+For investors, real estate valuation is based on capitalization (cap) rates – which vary greatly over an extended period of time.

 Consider that cap rates, by design, rise (and fall) in sympathy with long term interest rates.
 The zero lower-bound rate trough we hit in 2012 introduced the start of a 30-year half cycle of rising interest rates, beginning in 2013.
 The parallel movement of cap and interest rates will drive down the value of REIT real estate holdings in the open market.